I think we all agree that learning only grammar won’t make you speak the language.

 You can read your favorite newspaper on daily bases and practice your Turkish without even studying.

 1. Hürriyet: Hürriyet (eng. independence) is one of the most popular Turkish newspapers which has the highest circulation.
-It is founded in 1948 by Sedat Simavi and also printed in Germany for Turkish expats.
+It is founded in 1948 by Sedat Simavi and also printed in Germany for the Turkish society.

 2. Sözcü: Sözcü (eng. the spokesman) is first published in 2007 and rapidly became one of the most popular newspapers today.
 It is the fourth most popular newspaper.
 It follows a secular and nationalist orientation.